DogepartyXDP/Documentation/Installation/federated_node.md

 you should get your own SSL certificate from your DNS registrar so that your users don't see a certificate warning when they visit your site.

 Once you have that certificate, create a nginx-compatible ``.pem`` file.
-Copy that `.pem` file to `federatednode/config/counterwallet/ssl/counterwallet.pem` and the cooresponding certificate `.key` file to `federatednode/config/counterwallet/ssl/counterwallet.key`.
-(Note that there will be a `counterwallet.key` and `counterwallet.pem` file already there, which are the default, self-signed certificates, and can be safely overridden.)
-Then, restart the `counterwallet` service for the new certificate to take effect.
+Copy that `.pem` file to `federatednode/config/dogewallet/ssl/dogewallet.pem` and the cooresponding certificate `.key` file to `federatednode/config/dogewallet/ssl/dogewallet.key`.
+(Note that there will be a `dogewallet.key` and `dogewallet.pem` file already there, which are the default, self-signed certificates, and can be safely overridden.)
+Then, restart the `dogewallet` service for the new certificate to take effect.

 ### Monitoring the Server